Han-Kim-0811/coinDropFX/README.md

 # coinDropFX

 coinDropFX is an academic project from Langara College CPSC 1181: Object-oriented Computing.
-It is currently being revised, since I gained more experience with object oriented programming.
+The original version was created on April 4, 2022 and it is currently being revised.

 > **What does this project do?**
 > - It simulates a game of coin drop.